zipvilization/Zipvilization/world/solumworld/index.md

 Vegetation.

-Characters.
+Atmosphere.

 Animation.

-Atmosphere.

 Those elements may evolve creatively.

 But any visual element that communicates canonical state must remain consistent with the data.

-A mature Territory cannot be shown as immature if the visualization is claiming to represent maturity.
+A Mature Territory cannot be shown as immature if the visualization claims to communicate maturity.

 Permanent Nature cannot appear colonizable.

-Dormant Land cannot be represented as permanently inaccessible.
+Dormant Land cannot appear permanently inaccessible.

-A Kingdom cannot appear canonically because it would make the map more impressive.
+A Kingdom cannot appear canonically merely because it makes the world more impressive.

 The distinction is:

-**Visual expression can be creative.**
+> **Visual expression can be creative.**
+>

-**Canonical meaning cannot be invented.**
+> **Canonical meaning cannot be invented.**

+---

+# Geography Can Be Rich Without Becoming Fictional

+A graphical world requires visual decisions that are not themselves blockchain variables.

+A mountain texture does not need its own smart-contract event.

+Lighting does not need to be canonical.

+Camera movement does not need to exist on-chain.

+Atmosphere does not need to be stored in the contract.

+The important boundary is whether a visual element communicates factual world state.

+Creative presentation can enrich the experience.

+It cannot create unsupported canonical facts.

+> **The representation may be richer than the raw data.**
+>
+> **Its factual claims cannot be.**

 ---